wwu-mentors/ReactSpace-Workshop/README.md

 }
 ```

 The first thing we need is a way for the user to enter some post text.
-For this we will need the `input` component.
+For this, we will need the `input` component.
 You can add it the same way you added `TopBar`.
 Add it inside the div like this:

 ```javascript
 class CreatePost extends React.Component {